Mica-Technologies/minecraft-launcher/README.md

 |                   |                                                                                                                                                                                                      |                                                                                                                                                                                                                                                                                                                                                                                                                                                                                 |          |

 ## Development

+### Contributing
 There are many ways to contribute to this project.
 If you have an issue or feature suggestion, please feel free to bring it to the development team's attention by adding a GitLab Issue to the project on the Issues tab of this repo.
 To contribute to the source code or functionality of the application, please download [IntelliJ IDEA](https://www.jetbrains.com/idea/download/#section=windows) and checkout this repository as a Maven project.

 ### Branches
 The `master` branch is a protected branch, and pushing to it is not permitted.
 Development must be completed on a secondary branch, and then merged to the main project using a merge request.
-At least one person must review all pull requests before they may be merged, and all merge requests are automatically build tested.
+At least one person must review all merge requests before they may be merged, and all merge requests are automatically build tested.
 If the merge request is not reviewed, or the code fails to build, the merge request cannot be merged.